aviadshiber/PythonTraning/README.md

 # PythonTraning
 this repo is my first repo.
-in the following repo I will examine some small programs I write in Python.
-I will try to examin some power of the language.
+in the following repo I will examine some small programs I wrote in Python.
+I will try to examin some powerf of the language and how it can be applied in the real world.

 ## Polynom
 <p>